Nonclassicality of induced coherence without induced emission: Introduction

 \section{Introduction}

 In 1991 \cite{ZWM-ind-coh-PRL,WZM-ind-coh-PRA}, Zou, Wang, and Mandel (ZWM) induced coherence between two light beams generated by two spatially separated identical biphoton sources.
 The sources were nonlinear crystals each of which could emit two photons into two separable beams.
 The crucial technique (originally suggested by Ou) was to send a beam from one of the sources through the other source and to overlap it with the beam of the same photon generated by the latter (Fig. \ref{fig-ZWM}).
-In a recent series of work, this technique has been used for imaging \cite{LBCRLZ-mandel-im,LLLZ-th-mandel-img}, spectroscopy \cite{Kulik-spec-2016}, generating a light beam in any state of polarization \cite{LHLBZ-quant-pol}, testing the complementarity principle \cite{HMM-comp-two-ph-PRL,HMM-comp-two-ph-PRA}, measuring correlations between two photons \cite{HLLLZ-mom-corr-exp,LHLLZ-mom-corr-exp}, and generating multiphoton high-dimensional entangled states \cite{ent-path-id-PRL-2017}.
-In all the above-mentioned experiments, laser light has been used to pump the nonlinear crystals.
-Therefore when a beam from one of the sources is sent through the other source, the occurrence of stimulated (induced) emission becomes unavoidable.
-This fact leads to the question whether stimulated emission is the cause of the induced coherence (see, for example, \cite{shapiro-criticism}).
+In a recent series of work, this technique has been used for imaging \cite{LBCRLZ-mandel-im,LLLZ-th-mandel-img}, spectroscopy \cite{Kulik-spec-2016}, generating a light beam in any state of polarization \cite{LHLBZ-quant-pol}, testing the complementarity principle \cite{HMM-comp-two-ph-PRL,HMM-comp-two-ph-PRA}, two-color interferometry \cite{HLLLZ-eq-wvln-Optica}, measuring correlations between two photons \cite{HLLLZ-mom-corr-exp-PNAS,LHLLZ-mom-corr-th-PRA}, and generating many-particle entangled states \cite{ent-path-id-PRL-2017,L-MPPI-PRA-2018}.

+In all the above-mentioned experiments, laser light has been used to pump the identical nonlinear crystals.
+Therefore, when a beam from one of the sources is sent through the other source, the occurrence of stimulated (induced) emission becomes, in principle, unavoidable.
+This fact leads to the question whether stimulated emission is the cause of the induced coherence.

 This question is important to address mainly because of two reasons.
 1) It would otherwise leave the possibility of explaining the generation of coherence semi-classically.
 2) More importantly, if stimulated emission plays a key role in inducing the coherence, it will not be possible to perform similar experiments with fermions for which stimulated emission is strictly forbidden.